seamplex/feenox/doc/sds.md

 ![ASCII progress bars parsed and converted into a web-based interface](caeplex-progress.png){#fig:caeplex-progress width_latex=65% width_html=100%}

 Since FeenoX uses PETSc (and SLEPc), command-line options can be passed from FeenoX to PETSc.
 The only difference is that since FeenoX follows the POSIX standard regarding options and PETSc does not, double dashes are required instead of PETSc' single-dash approach.
-That is to say, instead of `-ksp_monitor` one would have to pass `--ksp_monitor`:
+That is to say, instead of `-ksp_monitor` one would have to pass `--ksp_monitor` (see @sec:simple for details about the input files):

 ```terminal
 $ feenox thermal-1d-dirichlet-uniform-k.fee --ksp_monitor